Innovation through diversity

 - Our work on awareness training, procurement and staff support, contributing to our University-wide success as Stonewall best Scottish university.

 - The University of Edinburgh's Staff Pride Network, which connects LGBTQIA+ staff and allies across a city-wide scene and collaborates with our Student Pride Society.

 - Regular panel-based events and staff training help blend the experience and expertise of staff and students alike to ensure we are always learning and never complacent in our understanding of issues.

-Our Athena Swan Silver award is a recognition of our commitment to being inclusive and sensitive to gender difference and gender equality, including at senior management level at the Information Services Group.
+The University of Edinburgh's Athena Swan Silver award is a recognition of our commitment to being inclusive and sensitive to gender difference and gender equality, including at senior management level within the Information Services Group.

 The 2017 gender pay gap report also shows the University of Edinburgh as a whole being a leading player for female aspiration and achievement in the city.
 See the results of our audit on equal pay.

-The Information Services Group is committed to making the workplace as accessible and inclusive as possible.
-We have a number of initiatives to try and continually improve our workplace for disabled staff - including a Disability Information Officer and Disability Advisory group.
+The University of Edinburgh, and the Information Services Group (ISG), are committed to making the workplace as accessible and inclusive as possible.
+ISG has a number of initiatives to try and continually improve our workplace for disabled staff - including a Disability Information Officer and Disability Advisory group.

 - Contact number: 0131 650 6645